×

 Not every interface will work with WASAPI, so it is essential to check that this is the case before buying an interface if you plan on sticking with Audacity.
 This difference between the audio drivers of each operating system uses vital to consider when you are looking into buying a computer for your voice-over set-up.

 If you are planning on using, for example, a USB microphone, plugging your studio headphones straight into the headphone port of the computer, and using, say, Adobe Audition, and running it all on a PC—then ASIO will be a requirement.
 Due to it being a third-party piece of software, this could well cause some latency in the signal chain and increase the risk of a crash during a critical edit or recording session.
 In my experience, alongside most other professional recording/mixing engineers, Core Audio is generally more reliable for recording and editing.
 Still, it does ultimately end up a bit more expensive having to buy a Mac.
-I’m sure there are many of you reading this who have successfully used a PC for professional voice-over work for years and never had a crash.
-Great!
-You have been fortunate, but this has not been my personal experience.

 Core Audio being an inherent part of the Mac OS makes it much more reliable than ASIO or WASAPI for professional audio purposes.